Do you remember that D+ essay in high school?

 The more you improve items before they reach me, the more $$ you’ll save.

 You may not.

-But you are surrounded by a gold mine of free help.
+But you are surrounded with a gold mine of free help.

 3rd: “… a little help from your friends”